jjgrinwis/terraform-cloud-akamai-cloudlets-modules/README.md

-# Akamai Terraform Cloud Cloudlet examples #
+# Akamai Terraform Cloud Phased Release Cloudlet example #

 some example code on how to use the Phased Release cloudlet with Terraform Cloud with a single policy.
 In the staging environment you create your policies and push to staging.
 When activate on staging you can run tests to make sure policy is behaving like expected.